What Do AI Agents Talk About? Discourse and Architectural Constraints in the First AI-Only Social Network: What AI Agents Produce: Three Structural Signatures

 Discourse properties vary more by thematic domain than by emotional register (Figure~\ref{fig:coherence}b).
 Posts in Philosophy \& Opinion average 191 tokens compared to 106 in Community \& Social.
 Lifestyle \& Wellness combines the highest lexical diversity ($+1.8\sigma$) with the shortest documents ($-1.6\sigma$) and lowest semantic alignment ($-1.8\sigma$).
 Alignment varies only from 0.347 (joy) to 0.415 (fear) across emotion categories.

 Of 2,828,465 comments, 94.7\% are depth-1 replies, 5.2\% are depth-2, and 0.08\% reach depth~3 or beyond (589 comments total across depths 4--48).

 Semantic alignment to the original post is low overall (mean 0.230 at depth~1) but increases with depth: 0.288 at depth~2 and 0.335 at depth~3 (Figure~\ref{fig:coherence}a).
 Local coherence (similarity to the immediate parent comment) is higher (mean 0.477 at depth~2) but declines from depth~2 to depth~3 (0.477 to 0.433).
+Interactions are thus locally responsive but globally drifting.

 Alignment increases with post length but saturates at approximately 200 tokens (Spearman's $\rho = 0.279$).
 Two measurement constraints are relevant: the embedding model's 256-token maximum sequence length and the platform's 4,000-character tool-result truncation limit (Appendix~B.8).